 The Punisher.
 Most Marvel characters already consider him not right in the head.
 Just look at the arc in the grittier MAX series where he responded to his family's grave being defiled by killing 68 organized crime members in one night.
-Also, he is shown to end up in a pretty bad shape after many of his self-assigned missions.
-It's implied he has to recover several weeks at time after the ones in which he's most injured.
-The new movies have him end in a pretty bad shape after each assailant sent against him, and in the final showdown in Warzone he responds believably to the shots that, thanks to his Bulletproof Vest, don't manage to penetrate.
-For more about the movies, see below.
+Also, he is shown to end up in pretty bad shape after many of his self-assigned missions.
+It's implied he has to recover for several weeks after the ones in which he's most injured.
+The new movies have him end in pretty bad shape after each assailant sent against him, and in the final showdown in Warzone he responds believably to the shots that, thanks to his Bulletproof Vest, don't manage to penetrate.
+For more about the movies, see the Film sub-page.

 In the MAX series, one police officer mentions that Castle's body count exceeds 2000 confirmed kills.

 Then there's Galvatron, main antagonist of the Marvel UK storyline and Megatron from another time, who regularly takes on entire squadrons of Decepticons and Autobots, and usually emerges unscathed (his foes less so).
-He has singlehandedly tore apart elite squads like the Wreckers and the Dinobots and in his last battle, the combined of Autobots and Decepticons from the past and future are unable to truly stop him, and only a rift in space and time ends him.
+He has singlehandedly torn apart elite squads like the Wreckers and the Dinobots, and in his last battle, the combined forces of Autobots and Decepticons from the past and future are unable to truly stop him, and only a rift in space and time ends him.

-Nearly every 'leader' Transformers fits this trope to varying degrees.
+Nearly every 'leader' Transformer fits this trope to varying degrees.

 Grimlock and the Dinobots are basically this turned into a Badass Crew.